ojkelly/paranoidmode.com/README.md

 ### **Assumed Knowledge**

 Writing a guide like this, it's very hard to cater to all knowledge levels.
-It's hard enough just to remember exactly how to setup your keys.
-So this guide has been written with the following assumptions:
+This guide is written with the following assumptions:

   - You are using Linux, Unix or OS X
   - You can use terminal